KUMARNiru007/ChaiTeam/README.md

 ## 📖 About

-ChaiTeam is a collaborative web project built by our Chaicode cohort to streamline team coordination, task management, and knowledge sharing.
+ChaiTeam is a collaborative web project built by for **Chaicode cohort** to streamline team coordination, task management, and knowledge sharing.
 Our mission is to create a lightweight but powerful platform where every team member can:

 - **Communicate**: Share updates, chat, and centralize discussions.
 - **Organize**: Create, assign, and track tasks with clear visibility.